AI Employee Onboarding: Cut Ramp Time Fast.

 Build a personalized onboarding journey

 Generic onboarding makes new hires feel like a number.
 Personalized onboarding makes them feel like the team planned for their arrival.
-AI makes personalization scalable.
+And AI is what makes personalization scalable without adding headcount.

 How AI adapts content by department